Introduction of Constructor and Destructor in C++

 Limitations/Demerits of Destructor

-- A destructor takes no arguments and has no return type, or explicitly returns a value not even void.
+- A destructor takes no arguments and has no return type.

 - It is not called explicitly.